 Two deadly foodborne illness outbreaks one year apart were both were caused by cantaloupe and similar food safety violations, according to inspection reports from the U.S. Food and Drug Administration (FDA).
-Poor sanitation in the packing shed, equipment that was difficult to clean, buildup of dirt and grime on food contact surfaces and pooling water on the floor of the packing shed were all cited in FDA inspection reports of Jensen Farms in Holly, Colo. last year and Chamberlain Farms in Owensville, Ind., this year.
+Poor sanitation in the packing shed, equipment that was difficult to clean, buildup of dirt and grime on food contact surfaces and pooling water on the floor of the packing shed were all cited in FDA inspection reports of Jensen Farms in Holly, Colorado last year and Chamberlain Farms in Owensville, Indiana, this year.

 Beneath the conveyer, there was “an accumulation of debris including trash, wood, food pieces, standing water, mud, dirt, and green buildup.”
 The water supply line to the cleaning “dump tank” was leaking and rusty.
 The chlorine level of the dump tank was not monitored.
 And, finally, failure to remove garbage from the area could create a “breeding place, or harborage area for pests, within the immediate vicinity of the plant buildings or structures.
-On 08/14/2012, the finn’s garbage receptacle (located on the outside west wall of the packing shed approximately 15 from the processing line) was overflowing with garbage.
+On 08/14/2012, the Finn’s garbage receptacle (located on the outside west wall of the packing shed approximately 15 from the processing line) was overflowing with garbage.
 The north and south sides of the processing shed do not have a wall and is exposed directly to the outside environment.”